Blog/Procurement Guide

 Understanding CPV codes

 CPV codes are 8-digit classification codes that categorise every procurement notice.
-Understanding them is essential for finding relevant IT contracts efficiently.
+Understanding them is essential for finding relevant contracts efficiently.

 72000000